Belly of the Dragon is one of the most unique attractions in southern Utah. I highly recommend a quick stop if you’re driving through the area.

-Let’s jump into this complete guide of everything you need to know about visiting Belly of the Dragon!
+Alright, let’s jump into this complete guide of everything you need to know about visiting Belly of the Dragon!

-What is Belly of the Dragon and where is it located?
+What is Belly of the Dragon, and where is it located?

-Belly of the Dragon is a unique hike in southern Utah.
+Belly of the Dragon is one of the unique hikes near Kanab in southern Utah.
 It is actually an old drainage tunnel that runs under Hwy 89.
-The water flow through this man-made tunnel created an ominous passageway.

 It has since been named Belly of the Dragon, presumably because of the ribcage-looking walls and the style of the long passageway.

 It is located about 17 miles northwest of Kanab, Utah, just outside Mount Carmel Junction.
-Three of the most popular national parks and state parks are nearby.
-The area has plenty of things to do, including Zion National Park and the Kanab sand caves.

-The close proximity (0.3 miles) of the parking lot to Hwy 89 makes it a very easy access hike.
 Many of the most popular hiking trails in southern Utah require long drives down dirt roads, so this is a nice change.

 What is the hike like?